Timeline

 – “The Two Worlds of Pauline Boty” article published in Men Only

-24 May – broadcast of BBC Monitor programme “Béla Bartók”
+24 May – broadcast of Ken Russell’s BBC Monitor programme “Béla Bartók”

 20 August – broadcast of “Don’t Say a Word” quiz show with Clive Goodwin

-September – “Living Doll” article by Nell Dunn published in Vogue
+September – “Living Doll” article in Vogue, interview by Nell Dunn with photo by David Bailey

 1965